TonyKaravasilev/CryptoMananaDocs/docs/symmetric-ciphers.md

 &nbsp;&nbsp;&nbsp;&nbsp;The first supported type is the stream cipher that is important for historical reasons, but is not as secure as modern block algorithms.
-This category is mostly used for key transformations (similar to HKDF functions) or for legacy system support.
+This category is mostly used for key transformations (similar to HKDF functions) or legacy system support.
 The supported algorithm/standard realizations at the [`\CryptoManana\SymmetricEncryption`](../api/namespaces/CryptoManana.SymmetricEncryption.html "Encryption namespace"){: target="_blank"} namespace are:

 - `Rc4` - The RC4-128 encryption algorithm object.

 &nbsp;&nbsp;&nbsp;&nbsp;This type of component has 1 public constant available:

 ```php
 KEY_SIZE // The secret key size measured in bytes
 ```